Skip to main content

 Neonatal and Early Pediatric Kidney Health Lab

-The primary mission of the Neonatal and Early Pediatric Kidney Health Lab is to advance early-life kidney health and reduce disparities in the diagnosis, management and outcomes of acute and chronic kidney conditions in infants and young children.
+The Neonatal and Early Pediatric Kidney Health Lab advances early-life kidney health and reduces disparities in the diagnosis, management and outcomes of acute and chronic kidney conditions in infants and young children.
 Our team collaborates to understand the biological, developmental and social determinants of kidney health beginning in the neonatal period.
-We are committed to applying innovative research methods to address real-world clinical challenges, improve the quality of care delivered to pediatric populations and strengthen the systems that support children, their families and the health care professionals who care for them.
+We are committed to applying innovative research methods to address real-world clinical challenges, improve the quality of care delivered to pediatric populations and strengthen the systems that support children, their families and the health professionals who care for them.

 Grassroots Maternal and Child Health